 - b.
+A tee is a device that elevates the ball for kicking purposes.
+It may not elevate the ball's lowest point more than one inch above the ground (A.R.
+2-16-4-I).
+If utilized, a tee must be in contact with the ball for the kick to be legal. - c.
 A free kick place kick is a kick by a player of the team in possession while the ball is positioned on a tee or the ground.
 It may be controlled by a teammate.
-The ball may be positioned on the ground and contacting the tee. - c.
-A tee is a device that elevates the ball for kicking purposes.
-It may not elevate the ball's lowest point more than one inch above the ground (A.R.
-2-16-4-I). - d.
-No device or material may be used to mark the spot of a scrimmage place kick or to elevate the ball.
+The ball may be positioned on the ground and contacting the tee. - No device or material may be used to mark the spot of a scrimmage place kick or to elevate the ball.
 This is a live-ball foul at the snap.
-(Rule 6-3-10-d)
+(Rule 6-3-10d)